thecurlingteam/thecurlingteam.github.io/_posts/2018-04-11-a-partial-introduction-to-dielectric-slab-waveguides.markdown

 An introduction to the structure and the features of such waveguides is presented here.
 This is *partial*, because it could be updated and expanded, and it does not thoroughly deal with all the aspects of this problem.

 The document tries to adopt a systematic approach towards the Maxwell equation solution, to determine the available field configurations that can carry a signal along a single direction, inside the dielectric structure.
+An attempt to mention also the preliminary concepts is made, like the oblique incidence of a wave on a surface and the Second order differential equations.

 [![A partial introduction to dielectric waveguides]({{ site.url }}/assets/document2_64.png)]({{ site.url }}/assets/dwaveguides_one.pdf) [**A partial introduction to dielectric waveguides**]({{ site.url }}/assets/dwaveguides_one.pdf) (click to download the pdf document).

-*Update: May 14th, 2018*
+*Update: May 22th, 2018*

 Table of contents: